Chapter Two, Part One

 First, I hypothesize that individuals hold that they are of value (full stop).
 I call this their foundational attitude.
 A lot of people think that if anyone holds that he is of value, then he has to have a reason for holding it.
-On my theory, there is an evolutionary explanation, which I discuss in Chapter Three, but no justification for individuals holding that they are of value.
+With evolutionary intuitionism, there is an evolutionary explanation, which I discuss in Chapter Three, but no justification for individuals holding that they are of value.
 This has important consequences.

-Third, I say that once you have acknowledged one other holder, then you are inconsistent if you do not acknowledge all.
+Third, once someone has acknowledged one other holder of a foundational attitude, he is inconsistent if he does not acknowledge all.
 You could go around holding that you were the only valuable individual in the world forever.
 But, if you accept one other holder of a foundational attitude as being of value, you have no logical choice but to accept all other holders as well.

 Another difference is that, with the supervenience approach, individuals can gain and lose value.
 If they acquire the non-moral property, they become valuable.
 If they lose it, they cease being valuable.
 In contrast, on my theory, the value individuals attribute to themselves and to each other can neither be acquired nor lost.
 If someone is valuable at one time during his life, he is valuable at all times during his life.

-At any rate, I think that individuals hold that they are of value, acknowledge some other holders as being of value, and, thereby, become committed to acknowledge all other holders.
-I call the group of individuals who are linked in this way “the natural moral community.”
+At any rate, individuals hold that they are of value, acknowledge some other holders as being of value, and, thereby, become committed to acknowledging all other holders.
+The group of individuals who are linked in this way is “the natural moral community.”